Adenomyosis Treatment Melbourne

 What treatment options are there for adenomyosis?

-Hysterectomy is the only definite cure for adenomyosis.
-While hysterectomy stops any menstrual bleeding and pain from the uterus, other pain from the pelvis will need to be managed for the longer term.
+While hysterectomy stops any menstrual bleeding and pain from the adenomyotic uterus, other pain from the pelvis will need to be managed for the longer term especially if there is also presence of endometriosis.

 How should a hysterectomy be done?